 Housing costs in Charlestown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Rhode Island.

-Unlike some towns, Charlestown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Charlestown are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Charlestown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Charlestown is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Charlestown who work in management occupations (11.11%), office and administrative support (9.31%), and sales jobs (8.63%).

 Also of interest is that Charlestown has more people living here who work in computers and math than 95% of the places in the US.

-Charlestown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Charlestown is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The population of Charlestown is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.95% of adults in Charlestown have a bachelor's degree or even advanced degree.